-With the coronavirus response measures coming to an end, it is hoped the difficulties encountered over the last two years will become a distant memory in time, although the damage it has caused for vulnerable individuals and families may not be such an easy fix.
+With the end almost in sight for lockdown measures, it is hoped the difficulties encountered in the past year will soon become a distant memory, although the damage it has caused for vulnerable individuals and families may not be such an easy fix.
 Local Authorities and their social workers have understandably been overwhelmed with not just the workload, but the pressures of operating during variable lockdown conditions and intermittent freedom to perform their crucial everyday duties.